fortran-lang/fpm/README.md

 ### Setting up fpm

 #### Binary download

-`x86-64` binaries are available [to download](https://github.com/fortran-lang/fpm/releases) for Windows, MacOS and Linux.
+Binaries for the latest stable release are available [to download](https://github.com/fortran-lang/fpm/releases/latest) for Windows, MacOS, and Linux.

 __Note:__ On Linux and MacOS, you will need to enable executable permission before you can use the binary.

 _e.g._ `$ chmod u+x fpm-0.4.0-linux-x86_64`

+The binaries at the [current tag](https://github.com/fortran-lang/fpm/releases/tag/current) are updated automatically to always provide the current git version from the default branch.

 #### [Conda]